 The Clyde Docks Preservation Initiative (CDPI) is a non-profit research, networking and advocacy social enterprise concerned with the protection and promotion of maritime heritage along the River and Firth of Clyde.
-The mission of CDPI is to promote the maritime heritage of the River Clyde as something that is evolving and relevant in a modern context.
-We aim to promote the idea that heritage is as much about current and future events/activity as it is about history.
+The mission of CDPI is to ensure that historic dock sites and other maritime artefacts on the Clyde are preserved and used sustainably in ways that benefit local communities and the maritime economy of the region, both through direct activity and efforts to positively influence others with the necessary resources.

 At one time a fifth of all ships afloat in the world were built and launched on Scotland’s River Clyde.
 “Clyde-built” was a world-renowned mark of engineering skill and elite craftsmanship.
 Glasgow was (and in many peoples’ hearts and minds still is) synonymous with shipbuilding.